 Who knows, in a few years you might be waving them off for a summer adventure with a gallon of Deet and a copy of Timeout India, so help pave the way with a trip to one of Brighton’s favourite Indian restaurants.
 The menu at The Chilli Pickle was inspired by travels through the continent and the kids menu is a great introduction to authentic Indian flavours.

-Getting a bit of brain food in is always a good idea during summer holidays, stop things atrophying.
+Getting a bit of brain food in is always a good idea during the holidays, stop things atrophying.
 At The Salt Room you know it’s going to be quality and sustainable, so there’ll still be fish in the sea when they’re older.
 Best of all kids under 7 eat for free before 7pm, otherwise it’s £7 for 2 courses.
 All the 7’s makes it easy to remember, in case you’re struggling in that department…

 You may also love

 - Why you should visit the new Grow 40